Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Challenges and future direction

-Currently, two significant factors are often overlooked in privacy pattern modelling.
-One is the spatio-temporal factor, reflecting the dynamic of privacy needs changing with time and location in different environments or situations \cite{privacy_regu}.
+Many intelligent solutions in this realm provide automated privacy prediction, management or recommendation mechanisms to assist users' decision-making process.
+These mechanisms mainly involve a privacy knowledge model, which is able to identify the statistical correlation between individual privacy and image data and OSN contextual factors.
+Currently, two significant factors are often underestimated in OSN image privacy modelling.
+One is the spatio-temporal factor which reflects the dynamic of privacy needs changing with time and location in different environments or situations \cite{privacy_regu}.
 Another factor is the incident factor, which indicates what is going on in the image, as different content has different degrees of sensitivity (even for the same participants).
-In conclusion, for privacy pattern modelling, images should be interpreted at higher understanding levels.
-The emerging techniques of social image understanding \cite{ImageUnderstanding1, ImageUnderstanding4} powered by deep learning techniques, offer a promising direction to alleviate this problem.
+Incorporating the two factors in privacy pattern modelling requires a higher level of image understanding.
+The recent advance in deep learning-based social image understanding \cite{ImageUnderstanding1, ImageUnderstanding4} may be promising direction for this challenge.

-In addition, despite the various models that have been proposed to satisfy various specific scenarios, we believe a more generalized modelling method is still appealing, which can not only benefit the privacy pattern recognition tasks themselves but also contribute to upstream public dataset development and downstream privacy protection tasks.
-The prior knowledge needed for generalized modelling can be identified by determining privacy boundaries \cite{Palen:2003:UPN:642611.642635}.
-Three boundaries typically exist with respect to privacy in OSN image sharing:
+Although various privacy knowledge models have been proposed to satisfy different specific scenarios, we believe a universal modelling method will be more attractive in the future.
+To identify the prior knowledge required for a universal privacy model, we discover three boundaries of OSN image privacy inspired by the theory of privacy boundaries \cite{Palen:2003:UPN:642611.642635}, including:

-\begin{itemize} \item \textbf{Disclosure boundary}, which manages the tension between private and public, i.e., the degree of disclosure of individual information from OSN image sharing in subjective self-cognition.
+\begin{itemize} \item \textbf{The disclosure boundary}, which manages the tension between private and public, i.e., the degree of individual information disclosure from OSN image sharing in subjective self-cognition.

-\item \textbf{Identity boundary}, which manages the tension between self and other in the context of multi-party interactions.
+\item \textbf{The identity boundary}, which manages the tension between self and other in the context of multi-party interactions.
 Individual privacy needs for OSN image sharing may vary depending on different representations of identity in different social groups.